Paint Vinyl Siding With Confidence

 The second application tip is not to use dark colors when painting vinyl siding.
 Dark colors draw heat, offer less adhesion, and contain additives that could cause the siding to deform.
-We will get more into paint product selections later within the article.
+We will get more into paint product selections later in the article.

-Pressure washing is an essential step to painting vinyl siding.
+Pressure washing is an essential step in painting vinyl siding.
 Pressure washing procedures depend on how far along the siding has oxidized.
 The siding may require a light blast or scrubbing while pressure washing to remove all oxidation thoroughly.

 It’s essential to remove as much of the loose oxidation as possible.
 Doing so will alleviate the need for primer and consequently increase paint adhesion.

 Since plastic substrates are inherently slick by nature, removing dirt, dust, and all loose debris from the surface is essential.